zero804/gitter/docs/blog/threaded-messages-gitlab-integration.md

 We are grateful for both positive and constructive feedback.
 If you are happy with the new features and you'd like to tell us, the best channels are the [gitterHQ/gitter](https://gitter.im/gitterHQ/gitter) room and our Twitter account [@gitchat](https://twitter.com/gitchat).

 For constructive feedback we love to use GitLab issues where we track all outstanding work.
 Please first check your suggestion is not already tracked in [open threaded conversations issues](https://gitlab.com/gitlab-org/gitter/webapp/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=threaded-conversations).
 Than you can create a new issue in the same view.

+We have been [iteratively improving](https://about.gitlab.com/handbook/values/#iteration) threaded conversations behind a room feature toggle you could turn on.
+If you want to give us feedback earlier on in the development cycle, we announce smaller dev updates like this on the [@gitchat Twitter](https://twitter.com/gitchat), so you can stay up to date there.

 We hope you'll enjoy better message structure in your rooms with the threaded conversations.